 - Board of Medicine.
 Represented a provider group before Florida Department of Health on a petition for declaratory statement regarding telemedicine arrangement.

-Nate is a member of the American Telemedicine Association (ATA), the American Health Lawyers Association (AHLA), and the Health Law Section of the Florida Bar.
+Nate volunteers with pro bono clients that use virtual care technologies to expand medical access to underserved communities.
+He is a member of the American Telemedicine Association (ATA), the American Health Lawyers Association (AHLA), and the Health Law Section of the Florida Bar.
 Nate is admitted to practice in Florida and California, including the U.S. Court of Appeals for the 9th and 11th Circuits.